 Article Requirements for Initial Submissions

 Article submissions must pass initial checks before qualifying entry into the peer review process.
-The criteria for initial checks is listed under Article Requirements.
+The criteria for initial checks are listed under Article Requirements.
 Please ensure your article submission meets all initial check requirements before submitting your article.

 Learn More About the Article Publication Process